cnerg/mbmore/README.rst

 RandomEnrich
 +++++++++++++
-Based on `cycamore:Enrich <http://fuelcycle.org/user/cycamoreagents.html#cycamore-enrichment>`_ , its additional features include variable tails assay, and bidding behavior that can be set to occur at Every X timestep or at Random timesteps.
+Based on `cycamore:Enrich <http://fuelcycle.org/user/cycamoreagents.html#cycamore-enrichment>`_ , its additional features include variable tails assay, inspector swipe tests, and bidding behavior that can be set to occur at Every X timestep or at Random timesteps.
 All additional behaviors default back to the standard cycamore:Enrich.
   - ``social_behav``: Defines the character of time-varying behavior on offering bids.
 Options are 'None' (defaults to cycamore archetype), 'Every' (bid frequency is determined by ``behav_interval``, 'Random' (effective bid